 - (a) As detailed in Table A the Director of Child and Adult Services was appointed as Acting Chief Executive and back fill arrangements were implemented for the Director role.
 Table C shows the cost of the backfill arrangements for this post. - (b) The salary scale for the Director of Regeneration & Neighbourhoods for 2012/13 was £120,000 to £130,000.
 When the new Director was appointed in December 2012 the salary was reduced by £20,000 to £100,000 to £110,000 - (c) The salary scale for the Chief Finance Officer's post was assessed as £64,850 to £75,658 up until 30th October 2011.
 From 1st November 2011 the salary scale for this post was reassessed to reflect the additional responsibilities added to this role in relation Revenues and Benefits, payroll and insurances functions and the grade changed to £70,254 to £81,062.
 The salary payment for 2012/13 includes arrears of the revised grade with effective from 1st November 2011.
 The Chief Finance Officer's salary includes a payment of £3,432 in 2012/13 (£3,432 in 2011/12) in respect of this post holder also acting as Deputy Treasurer to Cleveland Fire Authority.
 This cost is paid for by the Fire Authority. - (d) The salary scale for the Chief Solicitor's post for 2012/13 was £70,254 to £81,062 which has remained unchanged since 1st April, 2008.
-The Chief Solicitor's salary includes a payment of £3,432 (£3,432 in 2011/12) in respect of this post holder also acting as Legal Officer to Cleveland Fire Authority.
+The Chief Solicitor gained additional responsibilities when the Chief Customer & Workforce Services Officer left the Authority in relation to Members Services functions.
+This had no impact on the Chief Solicitor's salary grade.
+The Chief Solicitor's salary includes a payment of £3,432 (£3,432 in 2011/12) in respect of this post holder also acting as Legal Officer to Cleveland Fire Authority and for undertaking the statutory Monitoring Officer duties for the Fire Authority.
 This cost is paid for by the Fire Authority.
-The post holder also received £14,356 (£5,956 for local elections and £8,400 for the Mayoral Referendum) as the designated Returning Officer for the Council.
-The Chief Solicitor gained additional responsibilities when the Chief Customer & Workforce Services Officer left the Authority in relation to Members Services functions.
-This had no impact on the Chief Solicitor's salary grade. - (e) The salary scale for the Assistant Chief Executive's post for 2012/13 was £70,254 to £81,062 which has remained unchanged since 1st April, 2008.
+The post holder also received £12,950 as the designated Returning Officer for the Council for the combined poll for the Mayoral referendum and the election of the Police & Crime Commissioner for the Cleveland Police Force Area. - (e) The salary scale for the Assistant Chief Executive's post for 2012/13 was £70,254 to £81,062 which has remained unchanged since 1st April, 2008.
 The Assistant Chief Executive gained additional responsibilities when the Chief Customer & Workforce Services Officer left the Authority in relation to managing the Human Resources and Contact Centre functions.
 This had no impact of the Assistant Chief's salary grade. - (f) The Chief Customer Services and Workforce Officer left the Council on 30th June 2012 her salary was £22,967.
 However the cost to the Council was £11,484 as a result of joint working with Darlington Borough Council who contributed 50%.
 The salary scale was £70,254 to £81,062 which has remained unchanged since 1st April, 2008. - (g) The pension contributions included in the Remuneration Disclosure Tables overleaf only relate to the Council's contribution to the pension scheme.
 In addition, the employee contributes a percentage of their salary to the scheme, for salaries below £85,300 this is annualised at 7.2% for salaries above £85,300 this is 7.5%.